 By Judy Leithe

-By the mid-1700s, France had significant influence over the French colonists, as well as good trading relationships with many indigenous tribes, in Canada and North America.
-The British had authority over the thirteen colonies on the east coast, and had established ties with the Iroquois Confederacy, which controlled most of upstate New York and parts of the Ohio Valley.
+By the mid-1700s, France had significant influence over the French colonists in Canada and North America, as well as trading relationships with many indigenous tribes.
+At the same time, King George III was the ruling monarch of the thirteen colonies on the east coast, and the British had also established ties with the Iroquois Confederacy and controlled most of upstate New York and parts of the Ohio Valley.

-In sharp contrast to Braddock, the portrait of Washington, shown here, appears to closely match the description of the twenty-six-year-old Colonel Washington written by a fellow officer during the French and Indian War.
-It reads, “He had an impressive bearing and was an excellent horseman.
+In sharp contrast to Braddock, a portrait of Washington closely matches the description of Colonel Washington.
+In a report written by a fellow officer during their time in the French and Indian War, it reads “He had an impressive bearing and was an excellent horseman.
 He stood 6’ 2 1/2” tall and weighed 175 pounds; he was broad shouldered and muscular; his hands were large and well formed, and he wore size 13 boots; he had reddish-brown hair and had a fair complexion; his demeanor was calm and controlled; he focused his clear blue-grey eyes on those with whom he spoke, and was a good listener.”

-As General Braddock’s army of 1,500 brightly-clad “redcoats” forged through the forests of the Ohio Valley, with colonial troops following, there was a surprise attack by about nine-hundred French-led troops.
-The first assault came from Canadian warriors who descended on them with blood-curdling war whoops catching the shocked British troops in a well-planned crossfire offensive.
+As General Braddock and his 1,500 “redcoats” forged through the forests of the Ohio Valley, with colonial troops following, they were caught in a surprise attack by about nine-hundred French-led troops.
+The first assault came from Canadian warriors who descended on them with blood-curdling war whoops trapping the shocked British troops in a crossfire offensive.
 As they tried to escape the mayhem, French troops blocked their paths.
-In a panic, the redcoats began firing their rifles indiscriminately, hitting some of their own troops.
+In a panic the redcoats began firing their rifles indiscriminately, hitting some of their own troops.

-During the blistering attack, Washington had horses shot out from underneath him, but he quickly mounted available horses and continued directing as many of his fellow officers and soldiers to safety as possible.
+During the blistering attack, Washington had horses shot out from underneath him, but he quickly mounted available horses and continued directing as many of his fellow officers and soldiers as possible to safety.
 It was also noted that throughout the battle, Washington was ill with a high fever.
-General Braddock was shot in the chest, possibly by one of his own men, and died on July 13, 1755.
-Prior to dying, he gave Washington his leopard skin saddle blanket, which can be seen in a portrait of Washington, appearing in a later essay.
+General Braddock was accidently shot in the chest, possibly by one of his own men, and died on July 13, 1755.

-While preparing for the campaign against the French, General Braddock offered the colonials parcels of the Ohio frontier in exchange for their combat services.
+While preparing for the initial campaign against the French, General Braddock offered the colonials parcels of the Ohio frontier in exchange for their combat services.
 Washington was intent on seeing to it that the British kept their promise to these veterans as well as to the families of fallen soldiers.
-Fifteen years later, in 1770, Washington was permitted to notify all claimants that surveying of approved lands would proceed, and once completed, the lands would be parceled out to the rightful recipients.
+In 1770, fifteen years after the war, Washington was permitted to notify all claimants that surveying of approved lands would proceed, and once completed, the lands would be parceled out to the rightful recipients.
 Washington led the four-man surveying party which consisted of William Crawford, who was a fellow veteran and surveyor, Joseph Nicholson, scout and interpreter, and Dr. James Craik.
-Craik was a lifelong friend of Washington’s, and attended him in the final hours before his death, on December 14, 1799.
+Craik was a lifelong friend of Washington’s, and attended him in the final hours before his death on December 14, 1799.

 The party set out from Fort Pitt to explore possible bounty sites, and to stake out the “Soldier’s Land,” as well.
-At their campsite off the Ohio and Kanawha Rivers, Washington’s group was approached by a small party of native braves, and their Chief, who had been tracking the colonial party because their Chief had long wanted to meet Washington.
-A council fire was kindled, Nicholson served as interpreter, and Craik took notes of what was later known as, The Indian Prophesy.
+At their campsite off the Ohio and Kanawha Rivers, Washington’s group was approached by a small party of native braves and their Chief, who had been tracking the colonial party because their Chief had long wanted to meet Washington.
+A council fire was kindled, Nicholson served as interpreter, and Craik took notes on what was later known as The Indian Prophesy.
 Turning his full attention on Washington, the Chief proceeded by saying: